sipcapture/homer-installer/README.md

 ![Logo](http://sipcapture.org/data/images/sipcapture_header.png)

 # __HOMER 5__  Installer
-This document provides guidance and details to get HOMER 5 installed using scripts or packages
+This document provides guidance and details to get HOMER 5 installed stand-alone using scripts or packages

 WARNING: The installer and packages are experimental.
 Use at your own risk!
 For a reliable and fine-tuned setup please carefully review each element and/or contact support@sipcapture.org team for professional assistance.

 ![splitter](http://i.imgur.com/lytn4zn.png)

-## :page_with_curl: Bash Installer (suggested)
+## :page_with_curl: Bash Installer
 The baseline installer expects a Vanilla OS and will install and configure:
 * Homer 5.x
 * Kamailio 4.4